-France 'yellow vest' protests: timeline of unrest
+France 'yellow vest' protests: Timeline of unrest

-Here is a timeline of the "yellow vest" movement in France, from the first online rumblings against a fuel tax hike to nationwide protests that led to the worst Paris riots in decades.
+Here is a timeline of the "yellow vest" movement in France, from the first online rumblings against fuel tax increases to nationwide protests leading to riots, and measures announced Monday by President Emmanuel Macron in a bid to quell the unrest.

 - Viral video -

-A video posted on Facebook on October 18 quickly goes viral.
-It shows a woman, Jacline Mouraud, addressing French President Emmanuel Macron -- "Monsieur Macron", she says -- from her living room.
+The post quickly goes viral, propelling Mouraud to the fore of the nascent "yellow vest" movement, named for the high-visibility safety vests drivers are required to keep in their cars.

-In it she lists the grievances of drivers in the face of the fuel price hike.
+She lists the grievances of drivers in the face of fuel price hikes, and demands of Macron: "When is this hounding of drivers, which you've pursued since your arrival, going to end?"

-A petition to bring down the price of fuel is posted online.
+A petition to bring down the price of fuel is quickly is posted online, and garners tens of thousands of signatures.

 - Mass protests -

-Saturday, November 17 is the first day of road blockades across France with nearly 290,000 demonstrators wearing the fluorescent yellow vests motorists are required to carry in their cars.

-The protests are spontaneous, and not organised by political parties or unions.
+Organised via social media, the grassroots protests have few visible leaders, and reject all ties to political parties or unions.

-The next day Prime Minister Edouard Philippe says the government will not back down.
+The next day Prime Minister Edouard Philippe says the government will not back down on fuel tax increases set for January, intended to help pay for France's clean-energy initiatives.

 Violence breaks out in the French Indian Ocean island of La Reunion, led mainly by armed youths.